Exempt Private Limited Company Explained

 Benefits of Incorporating an EPC

-- Reduced burden of audits translates into saving of audit fees
+- Reduced burden of audits translates into a saving of audit fees

-- Full tax exemptions for first three years on their first S$300,000 taxable income every year
+- Startup tax exemption for the first three years on their taxable income

 - An EPC has a distinct legal entity